 There are essentially no geometry prerequisites; EGMO is entirely self-contained.
 (This was one of the design goals.)
 The main limiting factor is instead the ability to read proofs; as long as you can follow mathematical arguments, then you should be able to follow the exposition even if you don’t know any geometrical theorems.
 Here is a freely available subset of the book:

 - Chapter 2 (Circles) and Chapter 8 (Inversion) (available for free).

 - Chapters 1-3 on Google Books preview.

-- Parody version of the entire book, for April Fool's Day 2019.
+- Parody version of entire book: check out Undergraduate Math 011: a firsT yeaR coursE in geometrY, made for April Fool’s Day 2019.

 Here is a list of all mistakes that I am aware of.
 Most mistakes are harmless, but a few of the mistakes are significant; the important ones are reproduced here, too.

 - On page 12, Theorem 1.22, the four points could also be collinear.